jtheisen/moldinium/readme.md

 should become an interface of the created type and all the properties, events and methods of that interface also need implementing.

-This design allows to define type creation with clear separation of concerns and an easy way to provide additional custom wrappers and implementations for properties.
+This design allows defining type creation with clear separation of concerns and an easy way to provide additional custom wrappers and implementations for properties.

-Unfortunately multiple wrappers are not yet implemented, so it's currently not easy to do so in combination with the ones needed for tracking and notifying (unless you replicate their code in your implementation and wrapper).
+Unfortunately, multiple wrappers are not yet implemented, so it's currently not easy to do so in combination with the ones needed for tracking and notifying (unless you replicate their code in your implementation and wrapper).
 This would obviously be very useful and